ssanchezor/GNN-RS/README.md

 * **Popularity** Model is a very cheap model with notso bad performance in terms of accuracy.

+* By adding **extra features** to the FM Model we observed an evident improvements in the metrics so we guess that doing the same for FM+GCN and FM+GAT will allow to have a very good results in all the metrics.

 * Our original dataset had a distribution with an obvious **popularity bias** ,inherent to fashion, and for this reason it is difficult to obtain better results in terms of **Gini and Novelty** if other strategies are not used, such as performing a subsequent reranking including more items belonging to the long tail or using a hybrid recommender always taking into account the users preferences.

 * The selection of metrics to mesure the **Fairness** has not been easy.